Mulching: Why? How?

 What is the best mulch?

-We are often asked what the best mulch is.
-It’s quite simple: the best mulch is the right mulch for the job.
-When choosing a mulch, you need to consider two essential criteria:
+We are often asked what is the best mulch.
+It’s quite simple: the best mulch is an appropriate mulch.
+To choose a mulch, you need to consider two essential criteria:

 • the needs of the plants,